AhmedHassan95/ARM-Microcontrollers/Embedded Systems - Shape The World Multi-Threaded Interfacing/README.md

 As a consequence, for each lab assignment, I completed an existant project given by the teaching staff with the requirements.

 My contributions include:
-- Gloabal declarations (essentially for ports) and/or declarations in header files.
+- Global declarations (essentially for ports) and/or declarations in header files.
 - Functions defintion if already declared by instructors.
 - Functions implementation otherwise.